truenas/documentation/content/CORE/Tasks/PeriodicSnapshotTasks.md

 ### Process

-Go to **Tasks > Periodic Snapshot Tasks** and click *ADD*.
+Go to **Tasks > Periodic Snapshot Tasks** and click **ADD**.

 ![TasksPeriodicSnapshotAdd](/images/CORE/12.0/TasksPeriodicSnapshotAdd.png "Creating a new Snapshot Task")

-Choose the dataset (or zvol) to regularly back up with snapshots and how long to store snapshots.
+Choose the dataset (or zvol) to schedule as a regular back up with snapshots and how long to store snapshots.
 Define the task **Schedule**.
-When a specific *Schedule* is required, choose *Custom* and use the **Advanced Scheduler**.
+If you need a specific schedule, choose **Custom** and use the **Advanced Scheduler**.

 {{< expand "Advanced Scheduler" "v" >}}
 {{< include file="static/includes/CORE/AdvancedScheduler.md.part" markdown="true" >}}
 {{< /expand >}}

-Configure the remaining options to your use case.
+Configure the remaining options for your use case.
 {{< expand "Specific Options" "v" >}}
 {{< include file="static/includes/Reference/TasksPeriodicSnapshotAddFields.md.part" markdown="true" >}}

 ### Naming Schemas

-The *Naming Schema* determines how automated snapshot names are generated.
+The *Naming Schema* determines how automated snapshot names generate.
 A valid schema requires the *%Y* (year), *%m* (month), *%d* (day), *%H* (hour), and *%M* (minute) time strings, but you can add more identifiers to the schema too, using any identifiers from the Python [strptime function](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior).

 This uses some letters differently from POSIX (Unix) time functions.